Marchand scores in OT, Bruins beat Islanders 2-1 in Game 3 - WTMJ

 Boston got its first power play 1:38 into the third period and mustered five shots on goal during the advantage, but couldn’t beat Varlamov.

-Varlamov had another stellar save on David Pastrnak at 7:11 to keep it a one-goal game.
-Then, with Josh Bailey off for tripping to put Boston on its second power play of the period with nine minutes left, Varlamov made several more nice stops to keep it a one-goal game.
+Varlamov, who had 21 stops in the third period, had another stellar save on David Pastrnak at 7:11 to keep it a one-goal game.
+Then, with Boston on its second power play of the period with nine minutes left, Varlamov made several more nice stops to keep it a one-goal game.

 Barzal tied the score with a great individual effort.
 He went behind the Bruins’ net to get the puck, came back to Rask’s right and tried to stuff a wraparound.
 The goalie stopped the attempt, but Barzal kept jabbing at the puck and knocked it in on the second try for his first goal this postseason.